NVIDIA/spark-rapids/integration_tests/README.md

 ### Enabling cudf_udf Tests

-The cudf_tests are disabled by default because of complicated environment setup.
-The cudf_udf tests in this framework can be enabled by providing option:
+The cudf_udf tests in this framework are testing Pandas UDF(user-defined function) with cuDF.
+They are disabled by default because of complicated environment setup and can be enabled by providing option:

    * `cudf_udf` (optional, defaults to "False")

-cudf_udf tests needs a couple of different settings, it may need to run separately.
+cudf_udf tests needs a couple of different settings, they may need to run separately.

 To enable cudf_udf tests, need following pre requirements:
-   * Install Cudf library.
+   * Install cuDF library on all the nodes running executors.
 The instruction could be found at [here](https://rapids.ai/start.html).
-Please follow the steps to choose the version based on your environment and install the cudf library via Conda or use other ways like building from source.
+Please follow the steps to choose the version based on your environment and install the cuDF library via Conda or use other ways like building from source.
-   * Disable the GPU exclusive mode.
+   * Disable the GPU exclusive mode on all the nodes running executors.
 The sample command is `sudo nvidia-smi -c DEFAULT`

 To run cudf_udf tests, need following configuration changes:
-   * Add some extra necessary configs, like py-files and spark.executorEnv.PYTHONPATH to specify the plugin jar for python modules 'rapids/daemon' 'rapids/worker'.
+   * Add configurations `--py-files` and `spark.executorEnv.PYTHONPATH` to specify the plugin jar for python modules 'rapids/daemon' 'rapids/worker'.
-   * Decrease spark.rapids.memory.gpu.allocFraction to reserve enough GPU memory for processes.
+   * Decrease `spark.rapids.memory.gpu.allocFraction` and `spark.rapids.python.memory.gpu.allocFraction` to reserve enough GPU memory for Python processes in case of out-of-memory.
+   * Add `spark.rapids.python.concurrentPythonWorkers` to reserve enough GPU memory for Python processes in case of out-of-memory.

-As an example, here is the `spark-submit` command with the cudf_udf parameters:
+As an example, here is the `spark-submit` command with the cudf_udf parameter:

 ```
-$SPARK_HOME/bin/spark-submit --jars "rapids-4-spark_2.12-0.3.0-SNAPSHOT.jar,cudf-0.16-SNAPSHOT.jar,rapids-4-spark-tests_2.12-0.3.0-SNAPSHOT.jar" --conf spark.rapids.memory.gpu.allocFraction=0.4 --py-files ""rapids-4-spark_2.12-0.3.0-SNAPSHOT.jar" --conf spark.executorEnv.PYTHONPATH="rapids-4-spark_2.12-0.2.0-SNAPSHOT.jar" ./runtests.py --cudf_udf
+$SPARK_HOME/bin/spark-submit --jars "rapids-4-spark_2.12-0.3.0-SNAPSHOT.jar,cudf-0.16-SNAPSHOT.jar,rapids-4-spark-tests_2.12-0.3.0-SNAPSHOT.jar" --conf spark.rapids.memory.gpu.allocFraction=0.3 --conf spark.rapids.memory.gpu.allocFraction=0.3 --conf spark.rapids.python.concurrentPythonWorkers=2 --py-files "rapids-4-spark_2.12-0.3.0-SNAPSHOT.jar" --conf spark.executorEnv.PYTHONPATH="rapids-4-spark_2.12-0.2.0-SNAPSHOT.jar" ./runtests.py --cudf_udf
 ```